-I strongly believe, as an auxiliary emergency-trained communications personnel using the HAM transceivers as one of my many tools, it is important to be part of a working, functional, reliable communications network; hence, CARLA System is my go-to primary repeater network.
+I strongly believe, as an auxiliary emergency-trained communications personnel using the HAM transceivers as one of my many tools, it is important to be part of a working, functional, reliable communications network; hence, CARLA System is my go-to primary analog repeater network.

 Of course, there are many networks out there that cover territories that CARLA System doesn’t cover and vice versa; so, the important thing is to pick a network that covers your state and city.
 If you’re in the San Francisco Bay Area, definitely include CARLA into your HAM transceiver programming.

-Whether your realize it or not, the cellular network, most likely, won’t work in the event of a catastrophe, such as, an earthquake or severe storm like Katrina.
+Whether you realize it or not, the cellular network, most likely, won’t work in the event of a catastrophe, such as, an earthquake or severe storm like Katrina.

 I met so many kind and supportive HAM operators on CARLA.
 With their input and guidance, I quickly learned the rules of the road — believe me, unlike CB, the rules of the road are complex, must be followed, and strictly enforced by HAM operators and the FCC.

 It was also a treat for me to I listen to the engineers of CARLA do their engineering work — Tom would be adjusting the transceivers on-site and doing system tests while George, up in the Lake Tahoe area, would be climbing towers in the snow repairing and installing new antennas.

-All of this stuff was exciting to me — although I am a passionate working full-time actor and acting student, I have a strong passionate technical interest in electrical engineering — specifically, transceivers, signal propagation, and frequency behaviors.
+All of this stuff was exciting to me — although I am a passionate working full-time acting student, I have a strong passionate technical interest in electrical engineering — specifically, transceivers, signal propagation, and frequency behaviors.

 The moment I passed my FCC test, I immediately got on my Yaesu VX-6R and channeled right into CARLA System 2.
 The moment I got a chance, I stated my newly assigned system generated FCC call-sign (KM6JLI) over the CARLA network; and, George made contact with me.